 - Family background: You did not inherit only your good-looking features from your parents.
 There is a high chance that you may have high blood pressure if your blood relative had it too.
 Hypertension runs in families and affects generations.

 - Age: Growing old is not so much fun.
 On top of it, aging is also risky.
 Age is a primary factor for developing hypertension.
 As you grow old your blood vessels become less flexible and more prone to high blood pressure.

-- Obesity: If you are obese, the odds aof having hypertension increases.
-Overweight people tend to have a higher blood pressure than people with moderate weight.
+- Obesity: If you are obese, the odds of having hypertension increase.
+Overweight people tend to have higher blood pressure than people with moderate weight.